tsengia/JSGFKit_Plus_Plus/README.md

 It is highly suggested to test to make sure compilation and installation completed successfully.
 A few example programs come with this library and can be found in the `examples` subdirectory.
 To build an example program, `cd` into its directory and simply run `make`.
 If compilation complains about missing headers or undefined references, you will probably need to adjust the `JSGF_KIT_LD` and `JSGF_KIT_CFLAGS` variables in the `Makefile` to point to the correct library path and include directories (just run `pkg-config --cflags jsgfkit` and `pkg-config --libs jsgfkit` and copy the output in).

+## Purpose
+The original purpose of this program was to manipulate JSGF grammars for use with the CMU pocketsphinx toolkit, which has a built in JSGF parser that transforms JSGF grammars into finite state grammars (FSGs), but in the process the Tag unary operator is lost.
+These tags provide valuable context information when matching speaker/user input against command grammars, and this library solves the issue by allowing the program to match the resulting string from cmu sphinx against a grammar and returning the matching tags.
+This library also provides methods of easily manipulating grammars and dynamically generating them.